 L6 - Follow the easy crest, 3c, then easy terrain, 50 m, belay near the exit of a chimney- crack

 L7 - Downclimb the chimney-crack to get the base of a slab cut by a thin crack, 3c, 10 m.

 L8 - Climb the slab (Dalle à Oin-oin), getting the summit of the spier, 5b+, 15 m

 Alternatively to get the summit of the spier: from the sixth belay, instead of downclimb the chimney, you can cross the terrace with debris and scramble up some easy rock to the summit cairn, 2b, 45 m

-Descent - From the summit cairn downclimb to get the terrace again, traverse the terrace leftward (to the East) for a few tenths of meters to reach an abseil-anchor.
+Descent - From the summit cairn downclimb to get the terrace again, traverse the terrace leftward facing out (to the East) for a few tenths of meters to reach an abseil-anchor.
 After a 30 meters abseil, descent on debris and boulders to the right and reach a track that skirts the South wall of the "aiguillette".
 This brief track joins the main path just some meters below the start of the climb.

 On the S face - starting from the Arête Rouge to the right - we find:

 - La plage report (Camp to Camp) - 5b/5b obbl, 120m L1 4c 30m, L2 5b 30m, L3 5b 30m, L4 5a 30m